There are two types of child support orders:

 The amount owed in child support is calculated based on both parent's income.
 If a parents fails to make on-time payments, the amount owed becomes past-due child support.

 In addition, child support orders can make a parent owe different kinds of payments, including:

-Child support orders may also specify how you are supposed to make your payments.
-This may be through an income withholding order, through making payments directly to the Illinois State's Disbursement Unit (SDU), or some alternative method.
-Unless you have been ordered to do otherwise, you can also make child support payments directly to the other parent via a check or money order.
+Child support orders may also specify how a parent must make payments.
+This could be through an income withholding order, by making payments directly to the Illinois State's Disbursement Unit (SDU), or some alternative method.
+Unless you have been ordered to do otherwise, you can make child support payments via a check or money order.

 The frequency of child support payments depends on the order.
-Payments may be made weekly, bi-weekly, monthly, semi-monthly, annually, or in one large lump sum.
+Payments could be made bi-weekly, monthly, or in one large lump sum.

-Generally speaking, child support orders can only be made for children that are under the age of 18 or that are currently in high-school.
-Child support orders usually include a final payment date, typically a high school graduation or an eighteenth birthday.
+Generally speaking, child support orders can only be made for children that are under the age of 18 or attend high school.
+Child support orders usually include an end date, typically a high school graduation or eighteenth birthday.